rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

             -    }
             ```

-    * Example 2: Collections 71 contains tab changes that caused unnecessarily huge patch.
-[Collections 71 non-minimized](https://github.com/ypzheng/defects4j/blob/merge-bug-mining-into-master/framework/bug-mining/code-example/col.71.preminimized.patch) vs. [Collections 71 minimized](https://github.com/ypzheng/defects4j/blob/merge-bug-mining-into-master/framework/bug-mining/code-example/col.71.minimized.patch)
+    * Example 2: Collections-71 contains several tab changes (refactorings) that result in an unnecessarily large patch.
+See [Collections-71 non-minimized](https://github.com/rjust/defects4j/blob/bug-mining-documentation/framework/bug-mining/code-example/col.71.preminimized.patch) vs. [Collections-71 minimized](https://github.com/rjust/defects4j/blob/bug-mining-documentation/framework/bug-mining/code-example/col.71.minimized.patch)

 2. __Comments__
-     Comments could be considered as part of the bug fix: a developer may want to associate a comment with a bug fix and therefore include it in the pure bug-fixing patch; a researcher may want to ignore comments when reasoning about the complexity of a bug-fixing patch.
-We are interested in minimizing the patch, therefore we can remove all the changes to comments or documentation elements from the patch.
+     Comments could be considered as part of the bug fix: a developer may want to associate a comment with a bug fix and therefore include it in the pure bug-fixing patch.
+However, a researcher may want to ignore comments when reasoning about or analyzing a bug-fixing patch.
+Therefore, we remove all changes to comments or documentation from the patch.
+This information can be seen by directly examining the commits, as offered in the `commit-db`.

-3. __Sementically equivalent changes__
+3. __Sementically-equivalent changes__
-    If the only changes are in the style of programming, then those changes will be semantically equivalent.
-These changes will have no effect on the bug as they produce the same output before and after change.
-These changes should be removed from the patch.
+    Changes that do not alter the visible program behavor -- those that are semantically equivalent across program versions -- can be removed.
+These changes will have no effect on the bug as they produce the same output before and after the change.
-    * Example: `byte b[]` and `byte[] b` are the same
+    * Example 1: `byte b[]` and `byte[] b` are the same
         ```diff
         -      public int read(byte b[], final int off, final int len) throws IOException
         +      public int read(byte[] b, final int off, final int len) throws IOException
         ```

-    * Example: In this example, the bug fix is changing the while loop to a for loop.
-The changes have no affect on the functionalities.
+    * Example 2: In this example, the bug fix changes the `while` loop to a `for` loop.
+The changes have no effect on the functionality.
 Therefore, we can remove the change from the patch.
         ```diff
         -    for(int i=0;i<100;i++)
              {